-The Fund maintains three individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances for the Special Revenue Fund, the Debt Service Fund, and the Capital Projects Fund.
-All three funds are presented as major funds.
+The Fund maintains three individual governmental funds when bond proceeds remain in the Capital Projects Fund.
+Information is presented separately in the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances for the Special Revenue Fund, the Debt Service Fund, and the Capital Projects Fund (when .
+There are no remaining bond proceeds in the Capital Project Fund, and, therefore, is not presented in the accompanying financial statements.
+The Special Revenue and Debt Service funds are presented as major funds.